SumoLogic/sumologic-documentation/docs/cse/integrations/forward-cse-signals-to-sumo.md

 ---
 id: forward-cse-signals-to-sumo
+title: Forwarding CSE Signals to Sumo Logic
+description: Learn how to send raw messages, and Signals from CSE to the Sumo Logic platform.
 ---

-# Forward CSE Signals to Sumo Logic

 :::note
 The information in this topic applies to CSE users whose portal URL ends in `sumologic.com`.
 If your portal URL ends in `jask.ai`, see [Forward CSE Data to Sumo Logic](forward-cse-data-to-sumo.md).